hamarkovic/Microridge_Curviness_Analysis/README.md

 ### Author
 * Hannah Markovic
-    * incoming Biology PhD student at the University of Oregon
+    * Biology PhD student at the University of Oregon
     * B.S. in Molecular, Cell and Developmental Biology with minor in Biomedical Research, UCLA
     * contact: hmarkovi@uoregon.edu
 * This program was created as the final project for the class EEB 177, Spring 2019, UCLA